plugcommunity/documentation/api/endpoints/booth_skip.md

 The booth/skip endpoint enables you to skip the current DJ.

-**Note**: You need to have sufficient permission in the room to acces this resource.
+**Note**: You need to have sufficient permissions in the room to access this resource.

 ### Endpoint